The Modern Data Protection Platform

-We define Modern Data Protection as a complete platform for data resiliency to protect every workload, access all platforms for a experience, reduce operational costs, and ensure guaranteed recovery.
+We define Modern Data Protection as a complete platform for data resiliency to protect every workload, access all platforms for an all-encompassing experience, reduce operational costs, and ensure guaranteed recovery.
 In addition to this, our earlier announcements to provide Veeam Backup for AWS or Microsoft Office 365 enables customers to protect their data and storage better.

 Ultimately, we are building upon a strong foundation of products that enable people to protect their data and workloads through a modern data protection platform, no matter where they are.

 EITN: How can businesses take advantage of Modern Data Protection to meet their business KPIs?